Warlock 5: Publication history

+As of Volume 1, issue #14 and onward, the series seems to have had something to do with elves (as depicted on multiple covers).

 Plot

 Warlock 5 is a comic book in which five beings engage in a fight for the thing of ultimate importance.

 Reception

 Martin A. Stever reviewed Warlock 5 in Space Gamer/Fantasy Gamer No. 83.
 Stever commented that "the lure of this book is that the reader is unsure of exactly what is going on.
 Lots of magic, guns, swords, robots, babes, motorcycles, and very nice art".